Accountable-Machine-Intelligence/Dr.Deep/README.md

 Thanks for your interest in our work.

 ## Visualization Tool
-Welcome to try the prototype of our visualization tool (ConCareS):
+Welcome to try the prototype of our visualization tool (Dr.Deep):

 http://47.93.42.104/challenge/100049
 http://47.93.42.104/challenge/11498